scmacdon/AWSTracker/TagWorkflow/Readme.md

 Create these Java classes:

-+ **Handler** - used as the Lambda function that performs the use case described in this AWS tutorial.
++ **Handler** - uses as the Lambda Java run-time API and performs the use case described in this AWS tutorial.
 The application logic that's executed is located in the **handleRequest** method.
 + **S3Service** - Uses the Amazon S3 API to perform S3 operations.
 + **AnalyzePhotos** - Uses the Amazon Rekognition API to analyze the images.
 + **BucketItem** - Used as a model that stores Amazon S3 bucket information.